List of Canna cultivars: Foliage group

 Cultivars, F1 and F2 hybrids, normally with small species-like flowers, but grown principally for their foliage.
 This group has occasionally been referred to as the Année Group, after the originator, Théodore Année, the world's first Canna hybridizer.
 However, the use of an accented character in the name creates problems, both in pronunciation and keyboard entry, that it was felt that as they were grown primarily for foliage, then "Foliage Group" was the better name choice.

 Crozy group

 A cultivar group where the flower spikes are arranged close together on the stalk and have narrow to medium petals.
 There is always space between the staminodes when arranged formally, and the labellum (lip) is smaller than the staminodes, and is often twisted or curled.

-The pioneer of this group was Monsieur Crozy of Lyons, France, who started breeding cannas as early as 1862, from stock originally developed by Théodore Année.
+The pioneer of this group was Monsieur Crozy of Lyon, France, who started breeding cannas as early as 1862, from stock originally developed by Théodore Année.

 They are sometimes referred to as gladiolus flowering cannas, but describing flowers as similar to another genus is not encouraged.
 In the past, they were called the Canna × generalis L.H.
 Bailey garden species, but the use of nothospecies for complex garden hybrids have been replaced by Cultivar Groups in the International Code of Nomenclature for Cultivated Plants.